whatmakeart/whatmakeart.github.io/content/about.md

 ## Open Making Wiki Project Introduction

 This is a conceptual work in progress exploring better ways to exchange information, concepts and skills about artistic making with students, artists and the public.
-The primary audience are enrolled students in Sculpture courses but limiting the resource to this audience would stifle growth, creativity and innovation.
+The primary audience are enrolled students in [college art courses](/courses/) but limiting the resource to this audience would stifle growth, creativity and innovation.
 Therefore the goal is the engage and collaborate with the world.

 ### Goals